iewaij/idinn-streamlit/docs/tutorials/dual.rst

    c_t = c^r q^r_t + c^e q^e_t + h \cdot \max(0, I_t) + s \cdot \max(0, - I_t)\,,

 where :math:`I_t` is the inventory level at period :math:`t`, :math:`q^r_t` is the regular order sent at period :math:`t`, :math:`q^e_t` is the expedited order sent at period :math:`t`.
-The higher the holding cost, more costly it is to keep the inventory (when the inventory level is positive).
-The higher the shortage cost, more costly it is to run out of stock (when the inventory level is negative).
-The higher the regular or expedited order costs, more costly it is to send the respective orders.
-The cost can be calculated using the `get_cost` method of the sourcing model, given the quantity of the regular and expedited orders.
+The higher the holding cost, the more costly it is to keep the inventory (when the inventory level is positive).
+The higher the shortage cost, the more costly it is to run out of stock (when the inventory level is negative).
+The higher the regular or expedited order costs, the more costly it is to send the respective orders.
+The cost can be calculated using the `get_cost` method of the sourcing model.

 .. code-block:: python

    dual_sourcing_model.get_cost(regular_q=0, expedited_q=0)

-which should return 30 for each sample since the initial inventory is 6, the holding cost is 5 and there is no regular nor expedited order.
-We have 256 samples in this case because we specified batch size at 256.
+In our example, this function should return 30 for each sample since the initial inventory is 6, the holding cost is 5, and there is neither a regular nor expedited order.
+We have 256 samples in this case, as we specified a batch size of 256.

-We then initialize the neural network controller for dual-sourcing problems using the `DualFullyConnectedNeuralController` class.
-In this tutorial, we use a simple neural network with 6 hidden layer with 128, 64, 32, 16, 8, 4 neurons, respectively.
+For dual-sourcing problems, we initialize the neural network controller using the `DualFullyConnectedNeuralController` class.
+In this tutorial, we use a simple neural network with 6 hidden layers and 128, 64, 32, 16, 8, 4 neurons, respectively.
 The activation function is `torch.nn.CELU(alpha=1)`.
-The neural network controller is initialized as follows:
+The neural network controller is initialized as follows.

 .. code-block:: python